sotoseattle/HeatMap/README.md

  * width of image in number of pixels
  * height of image in number of pixels
+ * number of contour lines to draw equally spaced in max-min range (defaults to no lines)
  * range of values for first parameter (x, horizontal, abcissa)
  * range of values for second parameter (y, vertical, ordinate)
  * the function to evaluate at each pixel of the image